 Factually this “perspective”, no matter how few or many people hold it, is incorrect.

 The Noncommercial Stakeholders Group Executive Committee (N.C.S.G.
 E.C.) is balanced: two members appointed by the N.C.U.C. and two members appointed by the N.P.O.C.
-The Chair is elected by the entire Stakeholder Group and is limited to two consecutive one year terms.
+The Chair is elected by the entire Stakeholder Group and is limited to two consecutive one-year terms.
 No Chair has been re-elected following an enforced leave caused by term limits.

 The N.C.U.C.
-E.C appoints the constituencies representatives on the N.C.S.G.
+E.C appoints the constituency representatives on the N.C.S.G.
 E.C.
 There has been a complete turnover of N.C.U.C. appointees during the past two years, one each year.
 These positions factually do not “remain in the hands of only a few people”.
 In fact, they turn over regularly.

 • The NCSG is perceived by some as actively obstructing membership applications for the NPOC. (p.
 81)